PhilippLgh/create-eth-test-account/README.md

 ```

 💸💸💸 Get test Ether for the goerli testnet instantly! 💸💸💸

-It uses the faucet at: https://api.ethfaucet.org
+Uses the faucet at: https://api.ethfaucet.org

 ## Generate a pre-funded test account in seconds :rocket: